3 reasons why the Galaxy Note 8 is gonna be huge

-If the rumors are right, we're about two months away from meeting Samsung's new Galaxy Note 8.
-And when it comes (which we know for a fact will happen), it's going to be big.
+The Galaxy Note 8 phone may be months away, but when it comes (which we know for a fact will happen), it's going to be big.
 In fact, as the first Note model after two Note 7 battery fires and 3 million recalled units, the Note 8 will be more important than any other Note ever made.

 Hang on, what's the Galaxy Note again?

-Note: This article was originally published May 14, 2017 and was updated May 25 at 10:25 a.m.